psaikido/hugle.uk/content/prose/thesium/080-doubt.md

 "I fear such matters may be beyond my understanding your Grace.
 We look to you for stability at these times."

-"Oh, go and set up that meeting then and begone!"
+"Oh, go and set up that meeting then will you - and begone!"
 He was irritated with these sycophants now that he needed real counsel.
 Alas, it was he himself who had put them in their roles.
 If he could have banished the White Coats entirely he would have done so long ago.
 The Helper could not be done without though, the entire infrastructure depended on it quietly running things behind the scenes.
-These damn scientists knew how it all worked, or so they said, and so the tiresome business of compromise and politics had gone on.
+These damn scientists knew how it all worked, or so they said, and hence the tiresome business of compromise and politics had gone on.
 Now look!

 Stepping over to his shrine in his red satin shoes, he gazed upon the statue.
 The Ship's light beamed upwards into the Neemian heavens.
-He felt that old reassurance of his faith assert itself anew.
+He felt an old reassurance as his faith reasserted itself.
 Yes, his inner world was indeed connected to the divine.
 His soul knew!

 Glancing out of the leaded windows once more he couldn't help but catch hold of the tail end of a thought.
-"What if it is all just a story?
+"What if all MY parts could be laid out in the Cathedral?
+What if it is all just a story?
 What then?"